bennygenish/util/README.md

 }
 ```

-Add it to your app `build.gradle` with the correct module and the latest tag version:
+Add it to your app `build.gradle` with the correct module and the latest tag version
 ```gradle
 dependencies {
     compile 'com.github.bennygenish.util:{module-name}:{tag}'
 }
 ```